 Graduating from high school in Montana, my college list was three items long: I wanted to be somewhere in the mountains, with no humidity, and a very distinct campus feel.

-As I like to say, “One out of three gets me into the baseball Hall of Fame!”
+As I like to say, “One out of three gets me into the Baseball Hall of Fame!”

-Notre Dame is certainly not in the mountains, and South Bend does receive its share of humidity (though, as my wife from New Orleans frequently says, “Bless your heart”).
+Notre Dame is not in the mountains, and South Bend does receive its share of humidity (though, as my wife from New Orleans frequently says, “Bless your heart”).

 I learned—or rather, I discerned—that overall community, campus environment, and residential life were far more important to me than the more surface level geographic factors I thought would be.
+Admittedly, Division I hockey was a plus!

-I must also acknowledge I was privileged enough to be able to visit campus, privileged both in ability and global circumstance.
+I must also acknowledge I was privileged enough to be able to visit campus, both in ability and global circumstance.
 But if you can't visit, my colleague Maria has written a fantastic blog post providing advice on getting a feel for a school if you are not able to visit in person.
 Everyone should give it a read!

 Instead, there are many great ones.